Cornwallis, New Zealand: European settlement

 In May 1842 the steam sawmill arrived in Cornwallis, and a hotel named The Bird in the Hand (West Auckland's first) opened at the township to service the timber milling and shipping industries.
 Timber milling in the area was unsuccessful, due to the high cost compared to timber milled elsewhere (such as on Waiheke Island), and government restrictions on the size of timber that could be felled hampered efforts.
 By mid-1843, timber trade from Cornwallis had steeply fallen, with the hotel closing.
 Many settlers left the settlement, frustrated at a lack of land or income.
 In 1844, Lachlan McLachlan, frustrated at the company's lack of support for the settlers, challenged Sinclair to a duel, later confronting him in his home and beating him with a horsewhip.
 Sinclair committed suicide a few weeks after the incident.
 Later that year, the colonial government granted the settlers a quarter of the land originally bought by Symonds, taken from Crown holdings elsewhere in the region.
 Some of the early Cornwallis settler families moved to Onehunga after its establishment later in the 1840s.

 In 1860 the Crown reduced the size of the company's land holdings to 1,927 acres around the Karangahape Peninsula, after which Heale sold the steam mill boiler for use in the copper mine on Kawau Island.
 In February 1863 HMS Orpheus ran aground at a sandbar in the mouth of the Manukau Harbour, killing many of the sailors.
 John Kilgour and his wife Ellen nursed many of the survivors of the Orpheus at their home in Cornwallis.
 While ownership of the land was still disputed, a timber mill run by Matthew Roe operated out of the Kakamatua Inlet in the 1860s/1870s.
 Ownership of the peninsula was not settled until after the 1880s, when John McLachlan, Lachlan's son, purchased the land on Karangahape Peninsula.

 When John McLachlan died in 1909 he gifted the land to the Auckland region as a public park.
-In 1919 a memorial was erected at the highest point of the peninsula in memory of McLachlan's mother Isabella and the Cornwallis settlers, which was stuck by lightning and badly damaged in 1927.
+In 1919 a memorial was erected at the highest point of the peninsula in memory of McLachlan's mother Isabella and the Cornwallis settlers, which was struck by lightning and badly damaged in 1927.